 After six years of teaching experience with students and professionals, I have identified four compelling reasons to learn data structures and algorithms:

-The system performance depends on choosing efficient algorithms as much as on choosing fast hardware.
-Even applications that do not require algorithms directly at the application level…relies heavily upon algorithms.
-For examples:
+The system's performance depends on choosing efficient algorithms as much as on selecting fast hardware.
+Even applications that do not directly require algorithms rely heavily on them.
+For example:

 Overall, algorithms are at the core of most real-life applications.
 Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms.

-Algorithmic logic is part of beautiful natural patterns and real-life activities.
-Sometimes, they are compact and straightforward pieces of logic work perfectly to perform a single task.
-Here is one of the best quotes by Donald Knuth: "People who analyze algorithms have double happiness.
+As Donald Knuth said, "People who analyze algorithms have double happiness.
 First of all, they experience the sheer beauty of elegant mathematical patterns that surround elegant computational procedures.
-Then they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically."
+Then, they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically."